Instant face lifting results without surgery is now possible with Minimally-Invasive Nonsurgical Threads (MINT).

 The most common question we get is “Will I need to take time off work?
-Will my co-workers be able to tell I’ve done something?” — and with any thread lift, you would likely be able to tell that day that something has been done.
-Most notably, your injection sites will noticeable for the first 24 hours, though it’s very common to also have swelling and small bruising that lasts for up to 2 weeks after as well.
+Will my co-workers be able to tell I’ve done something?”
+With any thread lift, you would likely be able to tell the day of your procedure that something has been done.
+Most notably, your injection sites will be noticeable for the first 24 hours, though it’s very common to also have swelling and small bruising that lasts for up to 2 weeks after as well.

 The First 24 hours

 Usually, your injection sites will look like a little sore, perhaps like a popped pimple — they are red and cannot be covered by makeup right away, and sometimes the skin surrounding them can be red and/or swollen.
 So, for that reason, patients nearly always spend the rest of the day at home after injection.
 We can, and often do, schedule these treatments for evenings and weekends to make this a convenient treatment.

 You should expect swelling afterward, including areas which swell more than others and can create almost a bumpy appearance (this doesn’t last, but is very normal as certain areas experience more disruption and trauma during the injection than others), and bruising is common with this procedure.
 You will also need to avoid exaggerated facial expressions for the first 2 weeks.